QRadar

 The IBM QRadar 7.5.0 family of products includes enhancements to operational efficiency and flow improvements.
 An update package includes new features, enhancements, and bug fixes to improve the performance and functionality of QRadar.
 They are available for download from the IBM Support Fix Central.

-Light and Dark UI theme in IBM QRadar
+Light and dark mode UI theme in IBM QRadar

-In QRadar 7.5.0 Update Package 10, you can change the IBM QRadar user-interface (UI) theme to your preferred mode.
-To change the UI theme, go to the Theme drop down in the User Preferences tab, and select the Light or Dark option.
+In QRadar 7.5.0 Update Package 10, you can change the IBM QRadar user-interface (UI) theme to your preferred light or dark mode.
+To change the UI theme, go to the Theme drop down in the User Preferences page of your user profile, and select the Light or Dark option.

 Parallel patching